s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 cloud computing
 ---------------

-*Web Apps* often offer similar functionality to other *Applications*, but are subject to additional limitations:
+*Web Apps* often offer similar functionality to other applications, but are subject to additional limitations:
 In most cases, they are only accessible or functional in the presence of a stable internet connection, and they have very limited access to the resources of the physical computer they are running on.
 For example, they usually cannot interact directly with the file system, hardware peripherals or other applications,